Vedikettu: Reception

 The film was released 3 February 2023 in theatres.
 A critic from Firstpost noted that "The conversation has zero link to the rest of Vedikkettu" and gave 0.5 rating out of 5.
 Vignesh Madhu of The Indian Express stated that " As the end credits roll, we learn that a real-life incident inspired the film.
 One cannot think but wonder how the writer-director duo made such a plot out of it.
 Commendable indeed." and gave 3.5 rating out of 5.
 Shilpa S critic of OTTplay wrote that "Writer-directors Vishnu Unnikrishnan and Bibin George have certainly delivered an entertaining watch in the form of Vedikettu.
-However, the entertainment and intrigue the first half offers is something the second half fails to provide, with the latter being plagued by a sluggish pace, predictability in its story and convoluted writing." and gave 3 out of 5 ratings.ManoramaOnline and IndianExpress.com critic gave a mixture of reviews.
+However, the entertainment and intrigue the first half offers is something the second half fails to provide, with the latter being plagued by a sluggish pace, predictability in its story and convoluted writing." and gave 3 out of 5 ratings.
+ManoramaOnline and IndianExpress.com critic gave mixed reviews.